Doctors Note Logo

 Another condition that can cause coughing and vomiting is whooping cough, or pertussis.
 In both children and adults, whooping cough is known for causing intense coughing spells that can lead to vomiting (References 2 and 3).
 These coughing fits are often very severe and can make it hard to breathe, leading to vomiting as the body tries to clear the airway.

 Both asthma and whooping cough can cause significant discomfort and require medical attention to manage symptoms effectively.
-If someone is experiencing these symptoms, it is important to consult a healthcare provider for proper diagnosis and treatment.
+If someone is experiencing these symptoms, our free symptom checker can help you understand what might be causing them and when to seek care from a healthcare provider.

 (References)